regit/secure-conntrack-helpers/secure-conntrack-helpers.rst

     Default value is 0.
 Note that some distributions enable it in startup scripts.

-At the time of the writing there is no routing-based implementation of `rp_filter` in the Linux kernel for IPv6.
+At the time of the writing, there is no routing-based implementation of `rp_filter` in the Linux kernel for IPv6.
 Manual anti-spoofing via Netfilter rules is thus needed.